 - It offers a premium service in terms of site speed and tons of resources and guides for all kinds of users.

 - Although they are known for offering a multilingual customer service in order to help clients from all over the world, their customer support is limited.
-So if you have any pressing questions your best option is either sending an email or submitting a ticket, instead of having an immediate interaction with their team through a live chat (a feature only available to current clients).
+So if you have any pressing questions your best option is either sending an email or submitting a ticket, instead of having an immediate interaction with their team through a live chat (a feature only available to legacy clients).

 - There are important exceptions to their 30-day money-back guarantee: Their privacy protection, domain name renewals, and redemption fees are non-refundable.
 Domain registrations need to be canceled within four days of registration.